Lazy OCO: Online Convex Optimization on a Switching Budget: Introduction

 \item \textit{Regret lower bounds.} For the general convex case, we prove an $\Omega(T/S)$ lower bound for the regret of any \Ssoco algorithm, matching our upper bound in this setting in terms of dependence on $T$ and $S$.
 In the strongly convex adaptive setting, we prove an $\Omega(T/S)$ lower bound, which matches up to a logarithmic factor the $O((T/S)\log S)$ upper bound obtained by a straightforward application of the blocking technique (see \cref{sec:lb:sc_adaptive} for details).
 Finally, for the strongly convex oblivious setting, we prove an $\Omega(T/S^2)$ lower bound for a certain family of algorithms, as discussed in \cref{sec:lb_statements}.

-\item \textit{Regret bounds for stochastic i.i.d.~losses.} For the special case of a stochastic i.i.d.~adversary, we present an algorithm that performs $O(\log T)$ switches while introducing only a multiplicative $O(\log T)$ factor overhead in the regret bound compared to unrestricted OCO. \end{itemize}
+\item \textit{Regret bounds for stochastic i.i.d.~losses.} For the special case of a stochastic i.i.d.~adversary, we present an algorithm that performs $O(\log T)$ switches while introducing only a constant multiplicative $O(\log T)$ factor overhead in the regret bound compared to unrestricted OCO in the general convex case, and only an extra logarithmic factor in the strongly convex case. \end{itemize}

 \cref{table:sotas} lists our contributions compared to the relevant state-of-the-art bounds.
 Our upper bounds are discussed in \cref{sec:ub,sec:stochastic}, and our lower bounds in \cref{sec:lb_statements}.